 What We Look For In Your Application

 We will be looking for applicants committed to Adult Nursing.
 This must be clearly demonstrated in the personal statement section of the UCAS application form by saying why the candidate wants to study Adult Nursing and what they feel they can bring to the programme.
 All relevant work experience that they have undertaken to date should be included and importantly, how this work experience influenced their values and behaviours.

 Candidates must show evidence of a good understanding of the scope of the nursing profession, preferably indicated by some form of interactive or observational work experience.
 Candidates must demonstrate an understanding of how nursing can bring about excellent health and wellbeing through quality of care, as well as the importance of and engagement with essential values and behaviours that bring about high quality, compassionate care.

 In addition candidates should be able to articulate the realistic expectations required from the programme and the demands of clinical placements.

-Applicants should have a minimum of 280 UCAS tariff points, including three A Levels.
+Applicants should have a minimum of 280 UCAS tariff points from a minimum three A Levels or equivalent.

 This programme also requires 3 GCSEs at grades A*-C, including English Language, Maths and Science, or equivalent qualifications.
 These GCSEs must be obtained prior to submitting a UCAS application.